miracle2k/sendtokindle/README.rst

 A utility to send documents to your Kindle via the Internet.

-Currently only works on Ubuntu.
+Currently only works on Ubuntu, because it uses an app indicator.
+Patches to supported other distributions are welcome.

 See http://elsdoerfer.com/sendtokindle for screenshots.